Vtakintola/alx-low_level_programming/0x01-variables_if_else_while/README.md

 8. 8-print_base16.c: a program that prints all the numbers of base 16 in lowercase, followed by a new line.
 9. 9-print_comb.c:  a program that prints all possible combinations of single-digit numbers.
 10. 100-print_comb3.c: a program that prints all possible different combinations of two digits.
+11. 101-print_comb4.c:  a program that prints all possible different combinations of three digits.